skyflowapi/skyflow-js/README.md

 - Use period-delimited strings to specify columns nested inside JSON fields (e.g. `address.street.line1`).

 ### Step 3: Mount Container to the DOM
-Elements used for upload files are mounted to the DOM the same way as Elements used for collecting data.
+Mount Elements for file upload to the DOM the same way as Elements used for collecting data.
 Refer to Step 3 of the [section above](#step-3-mount-container-to-the-dom).

 ### Step 4: Collect data from elements

-When the file is ready to be uploaded, call the `uploadFiles()` method on the container object.
+When you're ready to upload the file, call the  `uploadFiles()` method on the container object.

 ```javascript
 composableContainer.uploadFiles();